Cayuga Lake: Location

 The city of Ithaca, home to Ithaca College and Cornell University, is located at the southern end of Cayuga Lake.

 On its northern tip lies the town of Seneca Falls, which was the site of the Seneca Falls Convention on women's rights, as well as the model for the town of Bedford Falls in which Frank Capra's It's A Wonderful Life was set.
 The Town of Seneca Falls comprises 25.3 square miles and is one of ten townships in Seneca County; it is also the county's largest community with approximately 8,650 residents.

 Villages and settlements along the east shore of Cayuga Lake include Myers, King Ferry, Aurora, Levanna, Union Springs, and Cayuga.
 Settlements along the west shore of the lake include Sheldrake, Romulus, and Canoga.

-The lake has two small islands, uninhabited Frontenac in the northeast near Union Springs, and Canoga in the northwest near the town of Canoga.
+The lake has one small island, uninhabited Frontenac in the northeast near Union Springs.
 This island has several camps and is inhabited during the summer months.
 The only other island in any of the Finger Lakes is Skenoh Island in Canandaigua Lake.